-Wooden Stump Plants Are Used In Upscale Landscaping
+Wooden Stump Planters Are Used In Upscale Landscaping

 The Second Life Of Stumps

 Fortunately, there's another alternative to plain stumps or the possible logistical and landscaping nightmare of removing them.
 Stumps transformed into natural planters are becoming an increasingly important part of upscale landscaping projects.
 There are a couple of advantages to converting stumps to this use.
-A property owner is spared the expense of stump grinding or removal.
+A property owner spares the expense of stump grinding or removal.
 Using the stump as a planter will accelerate its natural decay.
 And that decay is a great source of natural nutrition for these new mini gardens.
 Stump planters are easily created too, with the proper tools.
 Hollow out stump planters by chipping away at the stump's top with an ax or mattock.
 Leave a two to the three-inch perimeter around the stump.
-Stump planters last longer if drainage holes are drilled around the bottom of the stump, and the bottom of the hollowed out stump is lined with gravel.
+Stump planters last longer if drainage holes drill around the bottom of the stump, and the bottom of the hollowed-out stump is lined with gravel.

 Plants resistant to drought generally do better in these planters.
 Bulb plants which need little care are also great choices.
 Tulips and daffodils are bulb plants which do well and look great in stump planters.